glisak/Rhetos-wiki/Rhetos-DSL-examples.md

 ## Reports

-Simple reports can be created using Spire templater, while complex reports are usually created using Reporting Services (view and SQL procedures used for those reports are also written in the Rhetos scripts).
+Simple reports can be created using a commercial Rhetos plugin *TemplaterReport*, while complex reports are usually created using Reporting Services
+(view and SQL procedures used for those reports are also written in the Rhetos scripts).

 The following example contains a report that uses SQL query SqlInvoiceReport as a main data source, and SqlInvoiceProductReport for details.